Xtremernl/Domoticz-PWS-Plugin/README.md

 Now your PWS will start to upload its data to your Domoticz server at the specified port.

 ### Garni
-Some users of this plugin reported that also a Garni tool can be used with the Garni weather stations.
-I was not able to test this, but the instructions are something like:
+Some users of this plugin reported that also a Garni tool can be used with the Garni weather stations. **I was not able to test this**, but the instructions are something like:

 1. Install `Garni technology` on your mobile device
     * [Google Play Store](https://play.google.com/store/apps/details?id=com.garnitechnology.app)
 1. Follow the instructions to connect your PWS to your router
 1. In Weather Server Setup:
-    * Fill in `URL` your Domotiz Server ip address, eg. 192.168.0.10
+    * Fill in `URL` your Domoticz Server ip address, eg. 192.168.0.10
     * Fill in `Station ID` with a value
     * Fill in `Station key` with a value

-Now your PWS will start to upload its data to your Domoticz server at port 80.
+Now your PWS will start to upload its data to your Domoticz server at port `80`.

 ### Configure Domoticz plugin
 Next step is to install the Domoticz plugin.
 This plugin will automatically create the required devices, listen to the specified port, retrieve the data and update the devices with the latest information.